Sylius/Sylius/docs/cookbook/payments/custom-payment-gateway.rst

             }
         }

-    And at the end of ``src/Resources/config/services.xml``, or, ``src/Resources/config/services.yaml`` add such a configuration for your gateway:
+    And at the end of ``src/Resources/config/services.xml`` or ``src/Resources/config/services.yaml`` add such a configuration for your gateway:

     .. code-block:: xml